fusilli pasta with cherry tomatoes, mint, and burrata

 I am so glad that I made this pasta for my family!
 It’s a recipe from Melissa Clark’s cookbook, Dinner: Changing the Game.
 It was absolutely delicious!
 I loved the combination of the juicy tomatoes, fragrant basil, and creamy burrata.
 The melted Parmigiano-Reggiano and the garlic also added a lot of flavor to the pasta.
 I don’t think I’d ever had fusilli before this, but I’m glad that I finally tried it.
 The melted cheese covered each crevice, which made the fusilli burst with flavor.
 The dish came together very quickly, and it’s definitely doable for cooks of all levels.
 This is a new go-to recipe of mine!

 I’ve been trying to cook more lately, and I’ve loved trying new recipes by some of my favorite chefs.
 I’d like to keep working through the Dinner cookbook.
-I’m glad that you’re on this cooking adventure with me :) Let me know if you have any recipe recommendations for a pescatarian!
+I’m glad that you’re on this cooking adventure with me :) Let me know if you have any recipe recommendations for a pescatarian.
 Who knows, maybe it will be my next blog post!

 DSC08447.jpg